 What is a location-based app?

 Smartphones became a necessity in the modern world, and the popularity of mobile apps grew.
 To become more competitive in this market, they started using GPS tracking, navigation, geofencing, and geolocation services APIs and maps.
 This way, location-based apps boost communication, make relevant offers, increase productivity, and find any object or place on Earth faster.
 They retrieve users’ location info and transfer it through Wi-Fi, cell tower data, and satellites.
-The more coordinate sources are available, the more precise the location.
+The more coordinate sources are available, the more precise the location is.

 Development of location-based mobile apps involves using ready-made location services APIs, like Google Maps, Apple Maps, Pocket Earth, and others.
 These tools already contain the information you need to make your app work.
 They know most locations on the surface and offer relevant suggestions about directions and services.
 All you need is a team of experienced developers who will implement it into your app.
 The choice of API or map depends on what platform you need to target.
 Google Maps, though, is a universal solution, fitting Android, iOS, and Windows phones.

 The core value of location-based apps is that they make life much more convenient.
 Users don’t get lost in big cities and track their public transport.
 They find nearby drug stores and always know what route to take, avoiding traffic jams.
 With location-based apps, we become time-efficient and productive.
-However, it’s not even more than that.
+However, it’s more than that.

 - We communicate